Ben Kotwica: Atlanta Falcons

 The Atlanta Falcons announced that Kotwica was hired as their new special teams coordinator on January 9, 2019.
 Kotwica was fired on October 12, 2020.

 Minnesota Vikings

 On February 23, 2022, Kotwica was hired by the Minnesota Vikings to serve as the team's assistant special teams coach for the 2022 season.

 Denver Broncos

-On February 25, 2023, Kotwica was hired by the Denver Broncos as their special teams coordinator under new head coach, Sean Payton.
+On February 25, 2023, Kotwica was hired by the Denver Broncos as their special teams coordinator under head coach Sean Payton.
+Kotwica was fired on January 17, 2025.

+Los Angeles Rams

+On February 24, 2025, Kotwica was announced as joining the Rams staff as an assistant special teams coach for head coach Sean McVay.